Chad Qualls: Houston Astros

-Qualls was drafted in the second round of the 2000 Major League Baseball Draft by the Houston Astros.
+Qualls was drafted in the second round of the 2000 Major League Baseball draft by the Houston Astros.
 He began his career as a starting pitcher with the Michigan Battle Cats of the Class A Midwest League during the 2001 season.
 In 2002 and 2003, he pitched for the Round Rock Express, which competed in the Class AA Texas League.
 He was converted to relief during the 2004 season while with the New Orleans Zephyrs of the Class AAA Pacific Coast League.

 Qualls made his major league debut with Astros on July 22, 2004.
 He pitched the next three seasons for the Astros.
 He recorded six saves and a 3.39 earned run average (ERA).
 Qualls joined with Dan Wheeler and Brad Lidge to form a strong bullpen, as the Astros reached the 2005 World Series.
+Paul Konerko of the Chicago White Sox hit a grand slam in Game 2 of that World Series off of Qualls.
 Qualls served a three-game suspension for throwing a baseball into the stands.